adyanth/cloudflare-operator/docs/configuration.md

 ## Custom Resource Definition

+### Tunnel and ClusterTunnel

 The Tunnel and the ClusterTunnel have the exact same configuration options.
 The best way to get the latest documentation on them is to run the below command after installing the CRDs.

 ```bash
 kubectl explain tunnel.spec
 ```

-Here is an overview of the same as YAML.
+Here is an overview of a ClusterTunnel as YAML.

 ```yaml
 apiVersion: networking.cfargotunnel.com/v1alpha1